CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.md

 * `init.lua` - the main module that gets imported.
 * `axutils.lua` - some utility functions for working with `axuielement` objects.
-* `test.lua` - some support functions for testing.
-TODO: Make this better.

-Generally, you will `require` the `cp.finalcutpro` module to import it, like so:
+Generally, you will `require` the `cp.apple.finalcutpro` module to import it, like so:

 ```lua
 local fcp = require("cp.apple.finalcutpro")